solonmedia/AdminStyleChroma/readme.md

 If you select "No Custom Font" for either the Header Font or the Body Text Font, the default AdminThemeUiKit font rules will apply.

 ## Add Google Fonts

+This feature makes use of a modified version of [Bernhard Baumrock](https://github.com/baumrock/AdminStyleRock)'s method (found in RockFrontend) for procuring Google Font files and saving them on your server.
+After looking at his references on CSSTricks is was pretty clear that the header manipulation approach was going to be the best one.

 When first installed and run, the Admin Style Chroma module will download json lists of Google Font options and cache them in your site/assets directory.
 There is currently no method in place to check for new fonts, so if for some reason you are not seeing a Google Font you want to use, deleting this file should force the module to repopulate it: